AgnitumuS/ubjs/packages/compressors/README.md

-# gzip / gunzip / bunzip support for server-side UB with JSZip compatible API
+# gzip / deflate / gunzip / bunzip support for server-side UB with JSZip compatible API

 On server side can be used as a direct (and much faster) replacement for `jszip`.